return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_perf_c.rst

 ----

-reports are consumed from the head, and appended to the tail, so the head chases the tail?...
+reports are consumed from the head, and appended to the tail, so the tail chases the head?...
 If you think that's mad and back-to-front you're not alone, but this follows the Gen PRM naming convention.